310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/grasping_for_something.md

 {% endbubble %}

 {% bubble Chiaki frown2 %}
 Gghh!?
-That’s not how I expected my words to be interpreted…!
+That isn’t how I expected my words to be interpreted…!

 But it *is* true that I struggled to hold back from blocking you on sight, even when I knew it was you behind the message…!
 {% endbubble %}